A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Numerical experiments

 \section{Numerical experiments}

-In this section, I present numerical experiments with my Julia v1.8.5 implementation of \cref{sec_algorithm} from \cref{sec_numerical_algorithm}.
+In this section, numerical experiments are presented with my Julia v1.12.4 implementation of \cref{alg_main_computation} following the implementation choices from \cref{sec_numerical_algorithm}.
 The only performance-critical external library used for the main implementation was \verb|LinearAlgebra.jl|, which relies on Julia's \verb|libopenblas64| and is configured to use $8$ threads.
 No explicit multithreading or parallelism is used elsewhere; most of the computationally demanding steps rely on the OpenBLAS implementation.
 The implementation, including all code necessary to perform the experiments and generate the figures below can be found at \url{https://gitlab.kuleuven.be/u0072863/grassmann-decomposition}.

-In all of the experiments, I work with synthetic random tensors in $\wedge^d \FF^m$.
+All the experiments were applied to synthetic random tensors in $\wedge^d \FF^m$.
 A ``noiseless random Gr-rank-$r$ tensor'' is generated as follows.
 A random decomposition factor matrix $V\in\FF^{m \times dr}$ is sampled from the Gaussian ensemble, meaning $v_{ij}$ is sampled independently from the standard normal distribution $N(0,1)$ for all entries.
 For each $i=1,\ldots,r$, the elementary factor matrices $V_i$ are then normalized so that each column of $V_i$ has the same norm.
 The corresponding skew-symmetric tensor is generated by computing the wedge products of columns of the elementary factor matrices (with the algorithm from \cref{sec_sub_wedge}), and then summing all of these elementary skew-symmetric tensors.
 The tensor is then normalized so that its representation has unit Euclidean norm.
 Noise of level $\sigma$ can be added to the Gr-rank-$r$ tensor $\tensor{A}$, by sampling a Gaussian vector in $\FF^{\binom{m}{d}}$ in which each entry is sampled independently from $N(0,1)$.
 The vector is normalized to unit length, multiplied with $\sigma$, and added to $\tensor{A}$.